College of Arts and Science

 Maximum Credits Enrolled

-With the consent of the dean, students with superior scholastic records may be allowed to register for more than 18 credits during a fall or spring semester.
-During the summer sessions, a student may not ordinarily be enrolled for more than 9 credits during the two four-week sessions combined and/or the eight-week session.
-Students wishing to enroll in credit hours above the maximum allowable hours may appeal to do so here.
+With the consent of the dean, students with superior scholastic records may be allowed to register for more than 18 credits during a fall or spring semester or 9 credits during a summer semester.
+Students wishing to enroll in credit hours above the maximum allowable hours should consult with their academic advisor about a unit overload appeal.

 Other Maximum Credit Policies

-With the exception of MATH 1100 (or equivalent), ENGLSH 1000 (or equivalent), and the elementary sequence in a second language, the maximum number of credits from a single department or program that may apply toward graduation is 54 for the BA and the BGS, 70 for the BFA, and 90 for the BM.
+With the exception of MATH 1100 (or equivalent), ENGLSH 1000 (or equivalent), and the elementary sequence in a second language, the maximum number of credits from a single department or program that may apply toward graduation is 54 for the BA, 70 for the BFA, and 90 for the BM.

 Courses Forming a Sequence